Students who wish to participate in Pitzer’s summer study abroad programs are able to go abroad over the summer and earn credits for transfer.

 Financial aid for summer study abroad is available to help cover the comprehensive cost of study abroad, which includes tuition, fees, room and board.
 Grant and loan assistance is available will be based on the student’s need as well as the amount of loans they have already borrowed for the year.

-In the spring, the Office of Financial Aid will reach out to students whom the Study Abroad Office has identified as interested in a summer study abroad program.
+In the spring, the Office of Financial Aid will reach out to students whom the Study Abroad Office has identified as participating in a summer study abroad program.
 Students will receive an email from financial aid asking them to submit a Summer Study Abroad Financial Aid Application.
-You can also return to this page at a later date for the application link.
+This application is usually available in March and due in April.

 Summer Abroad Policy